ulfschneider/ulfschneider.github.io/_posts/blog/2012-08-31-art-in-work.md

 banner:
 bottomline:
 author:
-excerpt: The Agile Manifesto represents a force that is behind any concrete agile procedure like XP, Scrum or Kanban.
+abstract: The Agile Manifesto represents a force that is behind any concrete agile procedure like XP, Scrum or Kanban.
 This force attracts certain people and companies.
 In this text I will examine some perspectives to come to a better understanding of the underlying movements.
 ---
 This text was first published in OBJEKTspektrum, issue 5/2012, under the title [„Die Kunst in der Arbeit, eine Herausforderung des Status quo“][schneider2012].
 I have enhanced and translated the initial document to publish it here.